June 15, 2026

 Common challenges in IRS receipt management

-Even the most diligent business owners can fall into common traps when managing receipts for tax purposes.
+Even with the best intentions, you can fall into common traps when managing receipts for tax purposes.
 Here are a few pitfalls to avoid:

 • Failing to maintain timely and accurate records: Delaying receipt tracking leads to forgotten transactions and misplaced documentation.
 Use accounting software that records and categorizes expenses automatically.